DRUG INTERACTIONS IN PREGNANCY

 Informational support, not therapeutic advice

-That line matters. mojApteczka is an organisational and informational tool.
-It helps you structure the home medicine cabinet, flag known interaction points and prepare a better consultation.
-It does not decide whether a product is appropriate in your pregnancy or during breastfeeding.
-That decision always stays with your doctor or pharmacist.
+This boundary must be clear. mojApteczka is an organisational and informational tool.
+It helps you organise the home medicine cabinet, check known combinations and prepare a more useful conversation.
+It does not decide whether a product is suitable in your pregnancy or during breastfeeding.
+You always close that part with a doctor or pharmacist.

 When a Leaflet and Memory Are Not Enough

-In pregnancy, the problem is rarely that no information exists.
-The problem is that there is too much of it, it is scattered, and it often describes one product at a time while you need to look at the whole set.
+With drug interactions in pregnancy, the problem is rarely that no information can be found.
+The problem is that there is too much information, it is scattered and it concerns individual products, while you need to see the whole set.
 A leaflet for one medicine will not conveniently show everything that may happen between several products from different categories.

 That is why the practical sequence works like this: